Evolvus/dip-mig-tool/README.md

 >execute.sh SPOOL

 Spool mode lets you spool the content of table into a file.
 This also uses the container to group set of SQL together.
+Once the spooling is complete it lets you FTP it to the Windows Server location to convert to excel files.